telco-vision/ocs-api/doc/v1/API.md

 ### Description
 This request can be used to retrieve the daily usage of a subscriber over a certain period.
-The period id delimited with a start date (included) and an end date (included).
+The period is delimited with a start date (included) and an end date (included).
 The period cannot exceed 1 week.
 If you need statistics about usages over a longer period, you can use the requests using aggregated data.